renehorstmann/rhc/style.md

 ```

-I like to call constructors class_name_init and destructors class_name_kill.
+I like to call constructors class_name_init / _new and destructors class_name_kill.
 If you stick with this, or another name, your users can easily find them for other classes as well.
 Destructors should always have the function form: void(ClassName *self)
-The same "machine", but with multiple possible instances looks like the following:
+The same "machine", but with multiple possible instances looks like the following.
+This may be the best style to do a class, but the data (also private data) must be declared in the header, just like C++.

 ```c
 // multiple instances of foo possible